Skip to main content

 0:00

 Beau: One of your most valuable assets is probably on the internet for anyone to see.
-It’s basically you or a version of you that criminals can piece together.
+It’s basically you, or a version of you that criminals can piece together.

 Tom: Thank you.
 Glad to be here.

-Beau: You’re older than identity, so No. But you, you have been working on the problem of, PII, personally identifiable information and the internet since pretty much the very beginning of it being a problem online.
+Beau: You’re older than identity.
+No, but you have been working on the problem of PII (personally identifiable information) and the internet since pretty much the very beginning of it being a problem online.
+How did you get interested in it?

 Beau: Why did you need to have clearance?
 I assume it had something to do with you being a prosecutor.

-Tom: when I first started there was a prosecutor who was doing the ch part, the computer hacking, and then there was a separate prosecutor who was doing the intellectual property prosecutions.
+Tom: When I first started there was a prosecutor who was doing the CH part, the computer hacking, and then there was a separate prosecutor who was doing the intellectual property prosecutions.
 And so I said, Hey, I’ll do both of them.
 I’ll be the chip.
 And they were happy to get rid of it.
+So that was in 2009.
+And cybercrime is from a law enforcement standpoint just started becoming more high profile starting in that time period.

-Beau: and what kind of cases were you getting at the time?
+Beau: And what kind of cases were you getting at the time?

 PBS NewsHour: More than 21 million Americans had personal information stolen from government files in a data breach that was six times as large as originally disclosed.
 The information was hacked from the Office of Personnel Management or OPM, which said today it is highly likely that anyone who went through background checks to apply for a government position since 2000 was affected.

-PBS NewsHour: What we’re finding out now, is not only were many more Americans affected than we previously knew.
-But just what kinds of data?
+PBS NewsHour: What we’re finding out now, is not only were many more Americans affected than we previously knew, but just what kinds of data?
 We’re talking about very personal data that most people will be very uncomfortable knowing is out there.
-We’re talking about people’s health histories, their criminal histories, their educational and residency backgrounds,
+We’re talking about people’s health histories, their criminal histories, their educational and residency backgrounds.

 PBS NewsHour: That’s right.
 As well as usernames and passwords that a lot of these applicants used as they were trying to get their applications.